-The final exam in this course will be a take-home essay exam consisting of 2 short essay questions (5-6 pages - double-spaced, 12-point font, 1" margins - including citations).
-These questions will be posted on d2l (in the "Course Assignments" file) by March 22.
+The final exam in this course will be a (open-book) take-home essay exam consisting of 2 short essay questions (5-6 pages - double-spaced, 12-point font, 1" margins - including citations).
+These questions will be posted on d2l (in the "Course Assignments" file) by March 25.
 This exam will be based on course readings, lectures, and films.
 No outside research will be required.
-It should be submitted by 16:00 on April 16 (during office hours, 15:30-16:30, or via d2l).
+It should be submitted, in a pdf or (older version) Word file, via the d2l drop-box or during office hours (15:00-16:00, SS 706) on April 13 or before.
 Students who have some serious reason for submitting this exam late should consult with the instructor about this before the exams are due and be prepared to supply appropriate documentation.
+No exams will be accepted by email (except in extenuating circumstances).
+The content, depth of analysis, and quality of the writing will all be considered in the grading of this essay exam.
 Students are advised to keep a copy of their exam on file until their final course grade has been released.